Turning my cheek for the sake of the show.

 Bob may have opinions, but he doesn't act on them if someone disagrees.
 Instead, he will follow their instructions or advice.
 This someone might be anyone, a single person that he is dependent on, or the prevailing attitudes in society.
-Then Bob starts to actually trust and act on his own judgment, and begins to go his own way.
+Then Bob starts to trust and act on his own judgment and begins to go his own way.
 Bob earlier had no independent judgment in relation to some external factor, and this is the growth and expression of his own judgment: he's growing a spine.

-than earlier, but rather that he has learned to follow his own independent judgments.
+This is a form of Character Development, and often a defining moment in a Rite of Passage.
+It's also a staple of a Coming of Age Story, where it does not necessarily mean that Bob has more resolve than earlier, but rather that he has learned to follow his own independent judgments.
 It might be lousy judgment, but at least he has started to develop and act on it.

 As a trope, this can take two forms: